 – Inform your employees, without disclosing personal data on the specific confirmed employee or other person and inform them of measures that will be taken.

-– If needed (e.g. because of close and intensive contact with other employees), instruct those employees to self-isolate.
+– If needed (e.g. because of contact with other employees), instruct those employees to self-isolate.

 Employees who are sick with COVID-19 cannot attend the workplace due to the WHS legal obligations that both employers and employees have.

-Employers can direct employees who are sick with COVID-19 not to come to work and to get medical clearance from a doctor before returning to work.
+Employers can direct employees who are sick with COVID-19 not to come to work, get urgent medical attention and get medical clearance from a doctor before returning to work.
 Employers can do this if they’re acting reasonably and based on factual information about health and safety risks, which includes relying on the Australian Government’s health and quarantine guidelines.

-Full-time and part-time employees who cannot come to work because they are sick with coronavirus can take paid sick leave should they have it accrued.
+Full-time and part-time employees who cannot come to work because they are sick with coronavirus can take paid sick leave should they have it accrued or other relevant leave as per the applicable Modern Award.

 If an employee needs to look after a family member or a member of their household who is sick with coronavirus, or suffering an unexpected emergency, they are entitled to take paid carer’s leave.